 - How to get a job in the IT sector without a computing degree

 There are a number of different ways to gain entry to the sector without having a computing degree.

-- Professional Services firms e.g. EY, Deloitte, KPMG, PwC usually consider graduates from any degree for their technology consulting roles and some companies e.g. BAE, GSK, QinetiQ, Renishaw will consider graduates from STEM degrees such as Maths, Physics and Engineering for IT graduate schemes and graduate jobs.
+- Professional Services firms e.g. EY, Deloitte, KPMG, PwC usually consider graduates from any degree for their technology consulting roles and many companies will consider graduates from STEM degrees such as Maths, Physics and Engineering for IT graduate schemes and graduate jobs.
 These employers will look for graduates who can prove an interest in the sector and an aptitude for technology –see below for tips on how to do this.
 Gradcracker is a useful website for finding these vacancies.

 - You could undertake a postgraduate conversion course such as the MSc Software Development run by Queen’s.
 This course has been specifically designed for graduates of non-computing degrees.
 You can find more details through Queen’s online prospectus.
 You can find postgraduate conversion courses in Computing at other Universities through the prospects website.

-- Some employers (e.g. FDM) offer IT training programmes whereby the graduate is initially recruited onto the training programme for a period of time before going into work for that employer.
+- Some employers (e.g. FDM) offer IT training programmes whereby the graduate is initially recruited onto their training programme for a period of time before going into work.
 Be aware that there are conditions attached to these programmes which can include: not being paid for the period of training and being liable for the training costs if you choose to leave before the end of your contract.